-Angel investors are wealthy individuals who put their money in businesses that have potential to generate higher returns in future.
+Angel investors are wealthy individuals who put their money into businesses that have the potential to generate higher returns in the future.
 They bring money to the company by purchasing a stake in it.
-Apart from money, these investors bring their skills, knowledge and experience to the business that helps the company in long run.
+Apart from money, these investors bring their skills, knowledge, and experience to the business, which helps the company in the long run.

-Venture capitalists are those investors who invest in the businesses that are expected to grow at a rapid pace and have a potential to list on the stock exchanges in future.
-The venture capital is also termed as private equity finance.
-The venture capitalists purchase a larger stake in the company in comparison to angel investors and thereby, bring more capital to the business.
+Venture capitalists are those investors who invest in businesses that are expected to grow rapidly and have the potential to list on the stock exchanges in the future.
+And venture capital is also termed private equity finance.
+The venture capitalists purchase a larger stake in the company than angel investors and thereby bring more capital to the business.

 Institutional investors include insurance companies, mutual funds, pension funds, etc. These institutions have large sums of money with them and make an investment in private companies.

-A company can finance itself by retaining its earnings, instead of distributing it to the owners.
-This is a part of owner’s equity.
-This way the company is not required to look for other sources of equity finance as it has an inherent solution.
+A company can finance itself by retaining its earnings instead of distributing them to the owners.
+This is a part of the owner’s equity.
+This way, the company does not require to look for other sources of equity finance as it has an inherent solution.
 The business can raise equity by issuing bonus shares to its shareholders.

-Corporate investors in the form of big organizations invest in private companies to fulfill their financial needs.
+In the form of big organizations, corporate investors invest in private companies to fulfill their financial needs.
 The investment by big corporates in such companies is mainly to develop a strategic partnership or corporate partnership.
-These investors create a network of companies by investing in different companies at the different span of time.
+These investors create a network of companies by investing in different companies in different spans of time.

 Initial Public Offering

-Well-established companies can obtain equity finance by bringing the Initial Public Offering (IPO) of the company.
+Well-established companies can obtain equity finance by bringing the company’s Initial Public Offering (IPO).
 With an IPO, the company can raise funds by offering its shares to the public.
 Many institutional investors also invest in the company’s IPO.
 The company utilizes this mode of equity finance when it has already used other sources of equity finance.
-The reason being, an IPO is a costly and time-consuming source of equity financing.
+The reason is that an IPO is a costly and time-consuming source of equity financing.